jindrichmynarz/dissertation/parts/data_preparation.md

 We will describe the preparation of data for matchmaking using the framework of Extract-Transform-Load (ETL).

 - Do we use ETL or ELT (Extract-Load-Transform)?
 In fact, we first load the data into Virtuoso to make transformation via SPARQL updates feasible.
 Subsequently, the data is loaded from Virtuoso to Elasticsearch.
 This can be probably termer incremental ETL.
+- Using RDF allows to load data first and integrate it later, while in the traditional context of relational databases, data integration must precede loading.

 For the purposes of discussion in this thesis, extraction refers to the process of converting non-RDF data to RDF.
 Once data is available in RDF, its processing is described as transformation.